Skip to content

 Traveler.LoadScene("MySceneName", new MySceneArgs { data = "Hello World!" });

-It will return a UniTask, so you can await it, to manage your calls if you need:
+This method returns a UniTask, so you can await it to manage your calls if needed:

 await Fader.In(0.2f);